joaquinpelle/Skylight.jl/docs/src/examples/skylightlogo.md

-# Skylight's logo
+# Skylight logo

-Skylight's logo is produced with Skylight itself, mapping Julia's logo onto a screen behind a Kerr black hole and ray tracing the image seen by an observer aligned with the black hole and the screen.
-You can play with the logo by changing the parameters of the configuration in the following snippet, where you need to replace `original_image = load("julia-logo.png")` with the path to your own image file:
+Skylight logo is produced with Skylight itself, mapping the three-dots Julia logo onto a screen behind a Kerr black hole and ray tracing the image for an observer aligned with the black hole and the screen.
+Play with the logo by changing the parameters of the configuration in the following snippet, where you need to replace `original_image = load("julia-logo.png")` with the path to your own image file:

 ```julia